2018 Kayak Reviews – Best Kayak Brands Buying Value Guide

-Whether you want to chill with the family and friends on flat waters or pump your adrenaline down a Class III rapid in Richmond, Virginia, knowing how to choose the best kayak for the money is key to.
-Check out the below video reviews and helpful buyers guide before buying your next yak.
+Whether you want to chill with the family and friends on flat waters or pump your adrenaline down a Class III rapid in Richmond, Virginia, knowing how to choose the best kayak for the money is key.
+But so is which kayak brands to avoid.

 My garage is stock full of different yaks and canoes exactly for this reason.